koendv/vacuum-pump-controller/README_DEVELOPER.md

 The software allows hot-plugging the sensors.

-Plugging in a sensor is detected by setting the chip select pin to INPUT_PULLDOWN.
+Plugging in a sensor is detected by setting the chip select pin to INPUT_PULLDOWN and reading the pin status.
 When a sensor is present chip select pin will be pulled high.

-A removed sensor is detected by trying to read the chip id, and checking chip id is unchanged.
+A removed sensor is detected by trying to read the chip id over spi, and checking chip id is unchanged.

 ## Hardware